You may have noticed the past decade of kitchen design has yet...

 The answer is simple - because you want to stand out.
 It is not just the design business that is being pushed to seek innovative ways to market itself.
 The urge is everywhere, in all fields of business.
 So finding time to blog was bound to happen anyway and you will just have to do it unless you want to lose pace with the competition.

 Catching up with the industry and competition is reasonable, but it still makes blogging a chore, not a pleasure.
 Well, it doesn’t have to be like that.
 We will even dare to say that if it feels like a chore, you shouldn’t do it at all.
 Blogging just for the sake of keeping up with the crowd will only drain the precious energy out of you, and the results will remain flat.

 Clients won’t hire you unless they are confident in your capabilities and appreciate your aesthetics.
 And what better way to show them what you are worth than blog about your work and design thoughts?

-Authenticity is being valued more than anything, and we can agree that being unique during times when more than a million blog posts are published each day can be overwhelming.
+Authenticity is valued more than anything, and we can agree that being unique during times when more than a million blog posts are published each day can be overwhelming.
 This is where your artistic background is going to help you shine.
-You don’t need fancy writing skills, nor advanced technical knowledge to be able to set a quality interior design blog.
-All you need is your refined style you’ve been curating for years.
+You don’t need fancy writing skills, or advanced technical knowledge to be able to set up a quality interior design blog.
+All you need is the refined style you’ve been curating for years.